streetcomplete/StreetComplete/README.md

-StreetComplete expert edition is a modified version of StreetComplete with enhanced capabilities.
+StreetComplete expert edition (EE) is a modified version of StreetComplete, aimed at users unhappy about the lack of enhanced capabilities in normal StreetComplete.
-It can be installed alongside origninal StreetComplete without any issues.
+EE can be installed alongside StreetComplete without any issues.
 Due to the different name used in changesets, edits made with this version do not contribute to StreetComplete statistics and star count.

+Functionality EE is much less tested than what you might be used from normal StreetComplete, so bugs or unexpected behavior may happen.
+If you encounter any, please report the issue.

 ## Notable changes
 * Option to directly edit tags